mikwielgus/topola/README.md

 # Topola

-Work-in-progress interactive topological router in Rust.
+[Topola](https://topola.dev) is a work-in-progress interactive topological router in Rust.

-The project is funded by the [NLnet Foundation](https://nlnet.nl/) via the [NGI0 Entrust](https://nlnet.nl/entrust/) fund.
+The project is funded by the [NLnet Foundation](https://nlnet.nl/) from the [NGI0 Entrust](https://nlnet.nl/entrust/) fund.

 <img src="./assets/nlnet_banner.png" alt="NLnet Foundation banner" width="200"/>